lingualdev/lingualdev.github.io/content/blog/typescriptReactI18n.md

 ## Introduction

-With **TypeScript** being the de-facto standard way to write React applications it only makes sense to expand the **type-safety** to our translations, specifically our translation keys.
+With **TypeScript** being the de-facto standard way to write **React** applications it only makes sense to expand the **type-safety** to our translations, specifically our translation keys.

-No matter if your are using one of the popular **i18n** libraries like `react-i18next` or `react-intl` or other internalisation packages, you will probably want to explore how useful expanding type-checking to translation keys can be.
+No matter if your are using one of the popular **i18n** libraries like [`react-i18next`](https://react.i18next.com/) or [`react-intl`](https://formatjs.io/docs/react-intl/#the-react-intl-package) or other internalisation packages, you will probably want to explore how useful expanding type-checking to translation keys can be.

-While most modern libraries already offer TypeScript support up the library for setting as well as interacting with the API, the translation keys themselves are often typed as a simple `string` type.
-While this approach makes sense, as in most cases you will be adding new keys not using existing ones, there might be scenarios where leveraging TypeSript can make sense.
+While most modern libraries already offer TypeScript support for setting up the library as well as interacting with the API, the translation keys themselves are often typed as a simple `string` type.
+This approach makes sense, as in most cases you will be adding new keys not using existing ones, but there might be scenarios where leveraging TypeScript to make your keys type-safe can make sense.

-Depending on your setup there can be situations where catching incorrect or missing keys before they reach production can be achieved by making them type-safe as opposed to using validations libraries or linters.
-Aside from that, we need also can mention a side-effect of improved **autocomplete/intellisense capabilities**.
+Depending on your setup there can be situations where catching incorrect or missing keys before they reach production can be achieved by making them type-safe, as opposed to using **validation libraries** or **linters**.
+Aside from that, a side-effect is improved **autocomplete/intellisense capabilities**.

 With that being said one should also consider some limitations and issues that can come from taking this approach.
 It requires to have the **message files up to date**, meaning the keys and translations have to already exist in your locale files otherwise TypeScript will keep complaining about non existent keys.

-In other words if you create the **message IDs** and **default translations** in your code via using i18n specific components (i.e. `FormatMessage`) or functions (i.e. `formatMessage` or `t`), and then create the locale files via an extraction script based on the code, this approach is suboptimal.
-In this situation using tools like linters or checkers as a pre-commit hook or on the CI might be more beneficial.
+In other words, if you create the **message IDs** and **default translations** in your code via using i18n specific components (i.e. `FormatMessage`) or functions (i.e. `formatMessage` or `t`), and then create the locale files via an extraction script based on that code, then the type-safe keys approach is suboptimal.
+This where using tools like linters or checkers as a pre-commit hook or on the CI can prove to be more beneficial.

 This write-up will go through the setup for two popular libraries in React land: `react-i18next` and `react-intl`.
 Also on a side-note: if you have a specific library that could use TypeScript support, don't hesitate to let us know on [Twitter](https://twitter.com/lingualdev), we might write a follow up on the topic if there is enough interest.